allejo/bzion/web/assets/css/README.md

 ### Why not Bootstrap?

-Bootstrap 3 would introduce a lot of limitations such as missing breakpoints and a float based grid-system.
-This led us to building our own flexbox based grid system, which can easily accept any number of breakpoints.
-We needed to build several components than Bootstrap did not provide and we had no use for some that it did provide, this would lead to a lot of unused CSS and bloat.
-Lastly, because Bootstrap doesn't follow our naming scheme, there would be a lot of inconsistency in our CSS classes and we were not looking for more work by maintaining two separate codebases.

-While Bootstrap 4 no longer has some of the limitations of its predecessor, we already have a system that works for us and will continue to use it.
+When this project started, Bootstrap 3 had missing breakpoints that we targeted and a float based grid-system.
+Bootstrap 4 has been improved and was a viable candidate for improving our Sass, however it is still bloated with a lot of unnecessary media queries and missing breakpoints (that are easy to add, but again; so much bloat).

 ### Why not &lt;insert framework here&gt;?